 How Yogurt Is Made

-Fresh milk is fermented using lactic bacteria starters or “cultures” that is Lactobacillus bulgaricus and Streptococcus thermophilus.
-The bacteria are added to heated, pasteurized, homogenized milk, and the milk is then incubated at optimized temperature to maximize the activity of the bacteria.
+Fresh milk is fermented using lactic bacteria starters or “cultures” that is Lactobacillus Bulgari cus and Streptococcus thermophiles.
+The bacteria are added to heated, pasteurized, homogenized milk, and the milk is then incubated at the optimized temperature to maximize the activity of the bacteria.

 The bacteria convert the lactose to lactic acid, which thickens the milk and gives it the tangy taste characteristic of yogurt.
 The yogurt is then cooled and can be flavored with fruit, sugar, other sweeteners or flavorings.
 Stabilizers, such as gelatin, may also be added.